CS571-F25/p116/README.md

 ## ✨ Features

+- **User Authentication:** User registration and login system with JWT-based authentication
-- **Recipe Generation:** Users input their available ingredients, and AI generates three recipe options displayed as interactive cards.
-Each card features a title, image, brief description, preparation time, difficulty level, calorie count, and relevant dietary tags.
+- **AI Recipe Generation:** Users input their available ingredients, and AI generates three personalized recipe options displayed as interactive cards.
+Each card features a title, description, preparation time, difficulty level, calorie count, and relevant dietary tags
-- **Recipe Details:** By clicking the recipe card, users can view recipe details including ingredient lists, step-by-step instructions, nutrition facts, and helpful cooking tips.
+- **Recipe Details:** By clicking the recipe card, users can view complete recipe details including ingredient lists, step-by-step instructions, nutrition facts, and helpful cooking tips
-- **Save/Favorite Recipes:** Users can save or remove favorite recipes to their personal “Saved Recipes” page and search or filter through their collection.
+- **Save Recipes:** Users can save or remove favorite recipes to their personal "My Recipes" page
-- **Preference Modes:** Users can filter recipes by dietary restriction (e.g., vegan, gluten-free), cuisine style (e.g., Asian, Italian), meal type, cooking complexity, and spice level to match their specific needs.
+- **User Preferences:** Customizable preferences for dietary restrictions (e.g., vegan, gluten-free), cuisine style (e.g., Asian, Italian), meal type, cooking complexity, and spice level.
+Preferences are automatically applied to recipe generation
+- **Explore Community Recipes:** Browse and search through recipes saved by other users in the community

 ## 🛠️ Tech Stack

+### Frontend

 - **React** and **React Router** for frontend development and navigation
 - **React Bootstrap** for responsive and accessible UI
+- **Vite** for fast development and building

+### Backend

+- **Node.js** with **Express** for RESTful API
+- **MongoDB** for data persistence
-- **OpenAI API** for recipe generation and image recognition
+- **OpenAI API** for AI-powered recipe generation
-- **localStorage** for persisting user preferences and saved recipes, with the option for fullstack development with an external database (e.g. Node.js and MongoDB) if time permits.